Ranjana-Perera/Ranjana-Perera/README.md

 ### Hi, I'm Ranjana Perera👋🙂

-- 👩‍🎓 I'm an undergraduate student at Sabaragamuwa University, Sri Lanka
+- 👩‍🎓 I'm a final year undergraduate student at Sabaragamuwa University of Sri Lanka
 - 💻 I'm following a BSc.(Special)in Computer Science and Technology degree.
-- 🔭 I’m currently participating in RSLUP Trainning.
+- 🔭 I’m currently undergoing training at The Arthur C. Clarke Institute for Modern Technologies (ACCIMT) in Sri Lanka.
-- 🌱 I’m currently learning JavaScript.
 - 👯 I’m looking to collaborate on open source software development projects.
 - 💬 Ask me about anything related to knowledge sharing on computer science.
 - 📫 How to reach me: https://github.com/Ranjana-Perera https://www.linkedin.com/in/ranjana-perera/